f8n-ai/semdag/README.md

-# semdag: Type-Safe Data Transformations in TypeScript
+# semdag: Type-Safe Reversible Data Transformations in TypeScript

 This library isn't about academic purity.
 It's about solving real problems with data transformations in TypeScript, *safely* and *reversibly*, in a way that scales.
 It's inspired by category theory, but it's *not* a category theory library.
 It's a *practical* tool for building robust systems.